Learn how to plan and run an online workshop

 Would you like to learn how to plan an online workshop?
 Here is what you need to know!

 An online workshop, as well as lectures and courses, is a great way for trained professionals to share their knowledge.
-At the same time, the audience has the opportunity to deepen their studies on some specific topic.
+Also, being able to do it remotely means you can reach people all over the world.

-To better understand this type of course and how to produce one, keep reading this content!
+To better understand this type of course and how to host one, keep reading!

 An online workshop can be defined as a course made available on a digital platform to provide specific knowledge through videos, text, images and infographics.

 Unlike training, an online workshop seeks to delve into a topic objectively and interactively.
-It proposes that participants carry out practical activities that will help solve the problems addressed.
+It is a great way for participants to carry out practical activities that will help them learn in a quick, approachable way.

 This type of content usually lasts between 2 to 5 hours, as it focuses on student productivity and knowledge intake.